magento/devdocs/src/guides/v2.3/install-gde/prereq/nginx.md

 Magento supports nginx 1.8 (or the [latest mainline version](http://nginx.org/en/linux_packages.html#mainline){:target="_blank"}).
 You must also install the latest version of `php-fpm`.

 Installation instructions vary based on which operating system you are using.
-See [PHP](php-settings.html) for for information.
+See [PHP](php-settings.html) for information.

 ## Ubuntu 16